 - Defeat Equals Friendship: Subverted.
 Navy takes advantage of Steven's belief that she would join the Crystal Gems after her defeat in order to betray him and reclaim her ship.

 - Didn't See That Coming: Averted.
-Going by her balloons, one saying "Welcome to the Party!" and the other "Sorry for your Loss", Garnet did see Navy possibly betraying Steven, and also saw a future where Navy really was sincere about wanting to live on Earth.
+Going by her balloons, a red one saying "Welcome to the Party!" and a blue one saying "Sorry for your Loss", Garnet did see Navy possibly betraying Steven, and also saw a future where Navy really was sincere about wanting to live on Earth.

 - Dislikes the New Guy: Lapis is very distrustful of Navy for seemingly adapting to Earth extremely rapidly and being so forgiving.
 Those feelings are not without merit.